 We consider $(n+1)$ nodes in a random network indexed by the set $N$ whose directed edges, have random weights $\{W_{j,i}\}$, representing influence factors.
 The node $b\in N$ is a big node and has significant influence on the network.
 The remaining $n$ nodes are small nodes and are classified into two groups $\mathcal{G}_1$ and $\mathcal{G}_2$ respectively.
 The size of the group $\mathcal{G}_1$ is $n_1 = n\gamma$ and that of $\mathcal{G}_2$ group is $n_2 = n(1-\gamma)$, where $0 <\gamma < 1$ is a positive fraction\footnote{For any given fraction $\gamma$, $n$ is chosen such that $n_1$ and $n_2$ are integers.
 Further note that ${\cal G}_m$ depends upon $n$, but $n$ is avoided in notation for simplicity and that at limit system (discussed in later parts) ${\cal G}_m$ would have countably infinite elements. }.
 Let $ {\cal G}_1 = \{1, 2, \cdots, n_1\} \mbox{ and } {\cal G}_2 = \{1, \cdots, n_2\}.$ Any small node in $N$ is represented by pair $(m, i)$ with $i \le n_m$ and $m \in \{1, 2\}$.

 The probability of an edge connecting two small nodes belonging to the same group (say $\mathcal{G}_m$) is $p_m$, while, that of an edge connecting two nodes belonging to different groups is $p_{c_1}$ or $p_{c_2}$.
-All the edge forming events are independent of the others and let $\{ I_{j, i} \}$, be the corresponding indicators.
+All the edge forming events are independent of the others (or need to satisfy {\bf B.2(C)} defined later, if some connections are correlated) and let $\{I_{j,i}\}$, be the corresponding indicators.
 To summarize, for any $i \in {\cal G}_m$ and $j \in {\cal G}_{m'}$: